7-day Antiquity to Byzantium cruise

 Overnight at Itea.

-Morning optional excursion to Delphi, one of the most revered sites from the ancient world:
+Early morning optional excursion to Delphi, one of the most revered sites from the ancient world:

 Unlike other archaeological sites in Greece, Delphi is built on the side of a mountain.
 First time visitors are awed as much for the stunning natural beauty that surrounds the ruins as for the ancient buildings themselves.
 In its prime, Delphi was revered for its wealth and reputation, hosting the most important oracle in the classical world.
 We will have a half day to walk around the ruins complex and visit the adjoining museum.